popCoffee/Financial-data-stocks/README.md

 # Financial-data-stocks
 Data visualization of multiple bank stocks with python.
-Then an application of Tensorflow in python to create a neural network to predict closing price of the given stocks.
+Then an application of Tensorflow in python to create a neural network to predict the closing price of the given stocks.

 ## Analysis